corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/corda-api.md

     weight: 2000
 section_menu: corda-5-dev-preview2
 ---
 This section describes the modules in the Corda API.
-The KDocs are avialable from the overview of each module.
+The KDocs are available from the overview of each module.